alexmarcel/bulk-pdf-certificate-generator-v2/README.md

 Everything lives in a single `index.html` file.
 Drop it on a web server alongside your background image and name list, and it's ready to use.

 <img width="1202" height="893" alt="screenshot" src="https://github.com/user-attachments/assets/f85cf92c-0d2e-459a-bc3f-64176395a9df" />

 ---

 ## Features

-- 🖼️ **Custom certificate background** — upload any JPG/PNG template
+- 🖼️ **Custom certificate background** — upload any JPG/PNG template, or use the auto-generated white + gold border fallback
 - 👥 **Bulk name list** — upload a `.txt`/`.csv` file or type names manually
 - ✏️ **Live preview** — see exactly how each certificate will look before generating
 - ⚙️ **Field positioning** — adjust Y-position and font size for every field